dribeiro142/datasciencestudy/README.md

 This class was created because this example can **evolve to other forms of access** such as **Database**, **CSV files**, et cetera.

+#### NetworkDataBase

+This class is a generalization of ways to access data.
+This is the Abstract class that returns a structured object (Analysis Data).